godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

 1. A main menu
 2. A game UI with a health bar, energy bar, bomb and money counters

-You will learn how to design game UI efficiently, and how to use Godot's Control nodes.
+You will learn how to design game UIs efficiently, and how to use Godot's Control nodes.
 This page focuses on the visual part: everything you do from the editor.
 To learn how to code a life bar, read :doc:`ui_code_a_life_bar`